materialsproject/matbench/docs_src/Full Benchmark Data/matbench_v0.1_dummy.md

 ### Algorithm description:

-Dummy regressor, using strategy 'mean', and Dummy regressor, using strategy 'stratified'.
+Dummy regressor, using strategy 'mean', and Dummy classifier, using strategy 'stratified'.

 #### Notes:
 No notes.